 In this section, we'll explore the Polywrap's build pipeline and how to configure it.
-This guide will help you understand the follow concepts:
+This article will help you understand the follow concepts:

 - Polywrap's build pipeline